 The first of just three par 5’s on the course is said to be the easiest on the course.
 A good drive will give you the opportunity to hit the green in two.
 (Par 4 for ladies).

-The seventh at Killeen is a difficult par 4 with a small fade off the tee is required to hit this fairway.
+The eighth at Killeen is a difficult par 4 with a small fade off the tee is required to hit this fairway.
 The second shot must carry the water short of the green.

 Another difficult hole which requires a draw off the tee which will leave a demanding second shot into a well-protected green.
 A par here is a good score.